-This article will give you an overview of the strategies available for implementing a gallery.
+This article will give you an overview of the strategies available for implementing a custom website gallery.

 Populate from Media Folder: Create a media folder (such as "gallery"), and populate the gallery with all images in that media folder.

 Populate from Posts: Create a Post Category, and populate the gallery with all images as Posts assigned to that Post Category.

 Populate from Media Folder

 - It's easier for an administrator to manage this type of gallery.